 The College has continued to provide the highest level of services and support to the students, Fellows, Visiting Fellows and College Members.
-This has included additional resources in the Tutorial team to support students affected by the pandemic, with special Covid hardship grants being awarded to students in particular need.
+This has included additional resources in the Tutorial team to support students' wellbeing.
 The College is continuing to maintain the quality of its IT infrastructure and capacity, and to improve cleaning, safety and security across the College site.
-The health and safety of all College members has been an absolute priority throughout the year.
+The health and safety of all College members continues to be a priority.